zachvalenta/jvns.ca/source/_posts/2013-10-22-day-14-apparently-i-should-write-tests.markdown

 testing"
 date: 2013-10-22 23:23
 comments: true
-categories: hackerschool coding testing unittests
+categories: hackerschool recurse coding testing unittests
 ---

 So yesterday I was fighting with an off-by-one error most of the day.